 Trust and use cam hooks

 They can be a huge timesavers in small cracks.
 Use them whenever you can (but not on softer sandstone, as they can damage the rock).
 They come in a range of sizes; most folks find the medium to get the most use.
-You can girth hitch a cam hook directly to your aider if you think you’ll be using them a lot.
+You can attach a cam hook directly to your aider (girth hitch or quicklink) if you think you’ll be using them a lot.